Brodie enjoying some time by the water

 He then returned to college, completing his master’s degree in Education.
 According to Brodie, because of the Avery pacers, people are not aware that he is ventilator dependent.
 He has gone camping in Yosemite, and he travels frequently utilizing planes, helicopters, cruise ships and even a hot air balloon!

-Brodie today using his Avery pacer
+Brodie today using his Avery pace

 Brodie states “All of this has been much easier with the [Avery] pacers… much of it has been possible only with the pacers.
 Because of them, I am healthier, safer, much more comfortable socially, physically and professionally, and able to have an active, somewhat normal life.”